WCSU Theatre Students Present Research

 WCSU’s production of “The Drowsy Chaperone” picks up 11 Kennedy Center American College Festival national awards.

-“The Drowsy Chaperone” earned 11 national awards from the KCACTF judges and an invitation for the director, Assistant Professor of Theatre Arts Tim Howard and student Jillian Caillouette, of Meriden, to attend the national KCACTF festival 2017 in Washington, D.C.
+“The Drowsy Chaperone” earned 11 national awards from the KCACTF judges and an invitation for the director, Associate Professor of Theatre Arts Tim Howard and student Jillian Caillouette, of Meriden, to attend the national KCACTF festival 2017 in Washington, D.C.
 Read all about it here.

 Western Connecticut State University has earned accreditation from the National Association of Schools of Theatre.